dwrdvncntcvs/dormitory-reservation-api/README.md

 1. Go to the terminal of your project.
 2. Run the command "npm run start".

+** To test the endpoints of the server, I also suggest that you install postman from https://www.postman.com/downloads/.

 ** For more information, you may email me at: edwardvincentcuevas7@gmail.com

 Thank you!